CURENT2/dime1/README.md

 There is also a Python interface that can communicate with all matlab/python clients and supports the same things that the Matlab interface can do.
 To use it, `import dime` in './src/dime/' and instantiate a Dime object.

+## Known issues
+ - json_startup clears all the variables in MATLAB workspace at its first launch.
+Run it before creating any variables
+ - DiME only fetches/write variables from/to global workspace.
+If dime streaming functions are called in local workspace of a function, make sure the variable you are streaming has been declared in the global.
+Also, when sync is called in a function, make sure the variables to receive are declared in global workspace in advance.

 ## Building the pymatbridge messenger from source

 The installation of `pymatbridge` includes a binary of a mex function to communicate between